Physiotherapy

 Benefits of physiotherapy

-In a general sense, physiotherapy may represent an alternative to surgery or medication[12] for the purposes of managing pain, increasing mobility and improving bodily function.
+In a general sense, physiotherapy may represent an alternative to surgery or medication[12] to manage pain, increase mobility and improve bodily function.
 The education and advice provided by your physiotherapist may also help you prevent injury, and possibly assist you in managing your overall health[13] and wellbeing.

 Research has been conducted into the possible benefits of physiotherapy for a wide range of conditions.
 There is evidence to suggest this modality may improve the mobility and coordination[14] of people suffering from Parkinson’s disease, and may reduce ataxia (difficulty in coordinating voluntary movement) associated with multiple sclerosis[15]